 Baby Nap Chart (includes awake time recommendations by age)

 Baby Bedtime Chart (includes recommended bedtimes by age)

 Sample Schedules By Age

-Mastering Naps and Schedules e-book (Members have unlimited access to this e-book and many others)
+Mastering Naps and Schedules e-book (VIP Members have unlimited access to this e-book and many others)

-How To Put Your Baby or Toddler On A Schedule tele-seminar (members-only access)
+How To Put Your Baby or Toddler On A Schedule tele-seminar (VIP Members-only access)

 Need Help With Your Overtired Baby?
 Look No Further!

 Overtiredness can be tough to beat, and sometimes, preventing overtiredness can feel like an impossible task.
 If you are struggling with a fussy, overtired baby or toddler, we can help!
 Connect with one of our expert consultants today; she’ll craft a Personalized Sleep Plan™ just for your baby, walk you through every step of sleep coaching and schedule-making, and provide detailed answers to your most pressing sleep training questions.

 Once you make your choice and purchase, you will immediately receive an e-mail with your Helpdesk login information.
 You’ll be able to log in and get started immediately!